Engee documentation

 Yes

-# External reset — reset to initial state
+# External reset — reset the status to the initial one

 none | rising | falling | either | level | sampled level